scibian/puppet-module-puppetlabs-ntp/README.markdown

 ####`config_template`

-Specifies a file to act as a template for the config file.
+Specifies a file to act as a ERB template for the config file.
 Valid options: string containing a path (absolute, or relative to the module path).
-Default value: 'ntp/ntp.conf.erb'
+Example value: 'ntp/ntp.conf.erb'.
+Validation error will be thrown if this param is supplied as well as the `config_epp` param.

+####`config_epp`

+Specifies a file to act as a EPP template for the config file.
+Valid options: string containing a path (absolute, or relative to the module path).
+Example value: 'ntp/ntp.conf.epp'.
+Validation error will be thrown if this param is supplied as well as the `config_template` param.

 ####`disable_auth`

 Do  not  require cryptographic authentication for broadcast client, multicast client and symmetric passive associations.

 ####`disable_auth`